ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 This tutorial assumes you know basic Java syntax.

 ### Topics to cover:
-1. Introduction to Objects and Classes
+1. Objects and Classes
 1. Inheritance
+    * Superclasses and `extends`
+    * Interfaces and `implements`
 1. Polymorphism
 1. Overriding
 1. Overloading
 1. Abstraction
+    * Abstract classes
 1. Encapsulation
+    * Access modifiers: private, package-private, protected, and public

 ## Introduction to Objects
 An **object** is a representation of anything that has a *state* and a *behaviour*.
 So an object can be a dog.